gabriel-hahn/react-race-game/README.md

 ### Environment Variables

-One important thing before start running this project locally is set up all environments variables.
+One important thing before start running this project locally is set up all environment variables.
 You can set them for back-end creating a ```.env``` file on <strong>api</strong> folder root and following this structure:

 ```
   APP_DOMAIN=App Domain with port, probably http://locahost:3000 at this moment.